 What is Money Service Business?

-Part IVA, Section 20AA (1) of the Act defines money service business as “… the business of providing any of the following services to the general public:
+Section 2 (2) of the Act defines money service business as “… the business of providing any or all of the following services to the general public:

 - money transmission services;

 - cashing cheques which are made payable to customers and guaranteeing cheques;

 - issuing, selling or redeeming drafts, money orders or traveller’s cheques for cash;

 - operating a bureau de change whereby cash in one currency is exchanged for cash in another currency.”